nathanroark/music-website/README.md

 ## A Music Website where I post albums that I like and maybe say something about them

-### Static Blog from Markdown Files using the NextJS
+### Static Blog from Markdown Files using the NextJS App Dir

 #### This app is built using the this tech